software-architecture-guild/software-architecture-guild.github.io/content/docs/specializations/frontend.md

   * **MVP (Model-View-Presenter)**: Separates the UI logic from business logic, improving maintainability.
   * **MVVM (Model-View-ViewModel)**: Similar to MVC but with better separation of the UI and business logic.
 Common in frameworks like Angular and React.

+### Key Parts of a Front-End Application
+A front-end application consists of various parts that work together to provide a cohesive user experience.
+Here are the main components:
+* **Structure of the Application**
+The overall structure refers to how the codebase is organized.
+It includes directories, modules, and how different parts of the app interact.
+A well-structured application makes it easier to navigate the code, enforce consistency, and scale efficiently.

+* **Frameworks**
+Front-end frameworks provide the backbone for building applications.
+Popular frameworks include React, Angular, and Vue.js, each offering different strengths in terms of component management, state handling, and tooling.
+The choice of framework influences the structure of your app and its development workflow.

+* **Component Libraries**
+Component libraries help speed up development by providing reusable UI components.
+Popular examples include Material-UI, Bootstrap, and Ant Design.
+These libraries ensure consistent design and can be customized to fit the app's needs.

+* **Communication with Back-End**
+Effective front-end communication with the back-end is critical for a responsive and functional app.
+This typically involves RESTful APIs or GraphQL for querying and manipulating data.
+Modern frameworks also facilitate state management and API interaction through libraries like Axios, Fetch API, or Apollo Client for GraphQL.

 ## Recommended Reading

 #### Web Resources